Krien/SimpleZNSDevice/README.md

 ## Setup dependencies
  The project already has SPDK as a submodule.
 SPDK itself also has submodules, so be sure to install those as well.
 For example by calling `git submodule update --init --recursive`.
 This should automatically use the version of SPDK that is tested with this project.
 This dependency then needs to be built as well, see [SPDK: Getting started](https://spdk.io/doc/getting_started.html).
 We do not use any additional configuration options.
 It is also possible to use a custom SPDK installation.
 To do this,  please set the SPDK dir path in an environment variable `SPDK_DIR`, otherwise the dir is not found, since there is no standard SPDK location.

-## Build the project itself
+## Example of building the project with CMake
 After dependencies are installed, it should compile (tested on Ubuntu 20.04 LTS), but no guarantees are made.
-For example:
+The next line is a minimal setup with CMake and make:
 ```bash
 rm -f CMakeCache.txt
 cmake .